grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (Early-evening: day 1, run to Stilt City)
 It took a few hours to make a first pass at rearrangin the crates.
 When Hemi felt like the weight distribution might be good, he left Owen and Bastian smoking in the cargo hold while he ran up to the control room.
 There, Hemi and Percy made adjustments to the trim of the boat and Hemi went back down to the cargo hold to move a few more crates around.
 It took another hour and three more trips up to the control room before Hemi was happy with the way the cargo sat and the boat was trimmed.

-"Fuckin' Christ Hemi," said Gregory when Hemi was finally settled back into the control room, "seemed like the boat was trim enough when we left the depot.
+"Fuckin' eh Hemi," said Gregory when Hemi was finally settled back into the control room, "seemed like the boat was trim enough when we left the depot.
 Didn't slow us down none."

 "A submarine is like the hairs on the back of your neck, Gregory.
 It _always_ needs a trim."